 The children have an hours lesson a week in art which is linked to the current class topics and they cover drawing, painting and sculpture within these lessons.
 They also do some additional artwork such as entering competitions, art clubs, creating Christmas cards that parents can then purchase and school trips such as to Maidstone Museum and the Green Spaces Natural Faces project.

 The children in our school enjoy learning in all areas of the curriculum and look forward to their lessons in the arts.
-Ofsted (2016) stated that, “Pupils spoke enthusiastically about their learning in other subjects including sport and the arts and the topics which link learning across different subjects.”
+Our 'Good' Ofsted report (New Framework-2019) stated that, “Pupils have grasped the opportunity to enter their high-quality art work in competitions and to exhibit it locally and further afield.”

 We are currently working towards achieving the Artsmark Award and are looking forward to raising the profile of the arts and developing the arts across other areas of the curriculum.